cmashamolcm/learn_react/react-basics/react.md

        - Refers to an html element in Real/ Direct DOM.
        - useRef() hook from 'react' lib to be used to create a ref.
        - ***Not recommened to use as it can direcly manipulate the DOM.
 So, avoid `ref.current.value=something`.
 Even XSS can happen.
 Be careful.***
+       - Elements that uses ref is not controlled by React.
+But instead, its direcly the DOM element.
+So, such elements are uncontrolled.
+             Their internal states are managed by itself.

        eg: